koyumi0601/koyumi0601.github.io/_posts/Blog/2023-08-03-Github-Blog-Posting-Youtube.md

 ---
 layout: single
-title: "How to add youtube on a post"
+title: "How to add youtube clip on a post"
 categories: blog
 tags: [Blog, Markdown]
 toc: true